Rings of power operations for Morava E-theories are Koszul: Introduction

 \subsection{Sketch of the proof}

-We briefly indicate here the structure of the proof.
-We fix a Morava $E$-theory spectrum $E$.
-The argument will not apply directly to the ring $\Gamma$ of additive power operations for $E$, but rather to the ring $\Delta$ of operations which act on the ``cotangent space'' of the homotopy of an augmented $E$-algebra spectrum.
-In fact, $\Delta\approx \Gamma$ as graded rings \eqref{cor:gamma-delta-iso-free}, so it suffices to show that $\Delta$ is Koszul.
+We briefly indicate here the structure of the proof, which occupies the rest of the paper, and is completed in \eqref{subsec:proof-of-main-thm}.
+We fix a Morava $E$-theory spectrum $E$ for some height $n\geq1$.
+The argument will not apply directly to the ring $\Gamma$ of additive power operations for $E$, but rather to the ring $\Delta$ mentioned earlier, which is isomorphic to $\Gamma$ as a graded ring by \eqref{cor:gamma-delta-iso-free}.

 Consider the functor $\wt{C}$ \eqref{exam:free-einfty-spaces} which associates to a space $X$ the free non-unital $E_\infty$-algebra on $X$:

 There is an analogous functor $\wt{D}$ \eqref{exam:free-einfty-spectra} on spectra, given by